-Please read all information on this page to understand the application process, including preparing documents for the interview and making an appointment.
-If you do not bring the required documentation, we will suspend processing of the application and you may be required to schedule another appointment.
+Read all information on this page to understand the application process, including preparing documents for the interview and making an appointment.
+If you do not bring required documentation, the U.S. Embassy may cancel your interview and require you to schedule another appointment.

 Are you 18 or older and never established U.S. citizenship?
 Click here.